ApryseSDK/pdftron-react-native/README.md

 ##### annotationPermissionCheckEnabled
 bool, optional, default to false

-Defines whether annotation's flags will be taken into account when it is selected, for example, a locked annotation can not be resized or moved.
+Defines whether an annotation's permission flags will be respected when it is selected.
+For example, a locked annotation can not be resized or moved.

 ```js
 <DocumentView